kstenerud/concise-encoding/README.md

 Introduction
 ------------

 Today's data formats present us with a dilemma: Use text based formats that are bloated and slow, or use binary formats that humans can't read.
-Wouldn't it be nice to have the benefits of both, and none of the drawbacks?
+Wouldn't it be nice to have the benefits of both and the drawbacks of neither?

-**Concise Encoding** is the next step in the evolution of ad-hoc hierarchical data formats, aiming to represent data in a power, bandwidth, and human friendly way.
+**Concise Encoding** is the next step in the evolution of ad-hoc hierarchical data formats, aiming to represent data securely in a power, bandwidth, and human friendly way.

 #### Supported Types